vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-4-data-loading.md

     [gpadmin@mdw faa]$ gpload -f gpload.yaml -l gpload.log
     ```

-    Summary: At the end of this guide, you would have successfully used gpload to load data into CloudberryDB.
+    Summary: At the end of this guide, you would have successfully used gpload to load data into Apache Cloudberry.
 Make sure to check the logs for any warnings or errors to ensure data consistency and integrity.

 ### Create and load fact tables